How to Cook and Eat in Chinese: Reception and commentary

 The New York Times review of the 1945 first edition called it "something novel in the way of a cook book" and said that it "strikes us as being an authentic account of the Chinese culinary system, which is every bit as complicated as the culture that has produced it".

 Later writers have seen the work as more than a collection of recipes.
 The American food writer Anne Mendelson calls How To Cook and Eat in Chinese "a vast departure from previous attempts to teach Chinese cooking to Americans".
 One historian sees the book as part of the larger story of cultural relations between the United States and China during the Open Door period.

-Janet Theophano wrote that How to Cook and Eat in Chinese is "more than a cookbook: It is the stage on which Mrs. Chao unfolds a personal, family, and cultural drama."
+Janet Theophano wrote that How to Cook and Eat in Chinese is "more than a cookbook: It is the stage on which Yang Chao unfolds a personal, family, and cultural drama."
 The book is a "double act of translation", she explains, for it interprets the techniques of Chinese cooking and the etiquette of eating Chinese meals for an American audience" and it "mirrors the act of translation required of immigrants adjusting to their adopted countries".
 Readers "also travel with Mrs. Chao on this more personal journey as she succinctly narrates her affectionate, sometimes tense, relationship with her family and the life experiences that compelled her to author this book".